 The increased heat has changed where fish swim and how marine species reproduce.

-One of the simplest ways to conserve this carbon sink is to eliminate or reduce these products’ use.
+One of the simplest ways to conserve this carbon sink is to eliminate, reduce, and reuse plastic products.

 Once you reject these plastics, let businesses know they can serve you better by offering alternatives.